jjsmith88/CC-Create-Boiler-System/README.md

  - Boiler Status:
    - Display Link - Connects to individual tank and displays same boiler status as in game view

-## BankData
+## BoilerBankData
 Initial design is to have a program that runs on each bank's computer to broadcast this data per tank over rednet.
 This will allow for additional development onto the pocket computer to monitor and control the boilers.
 Will need to think of a way for this class to also control the devices so that the Control program does not need to know the direct devices being controlled.

-## BankDataMonitor
+## BoilerBankDataMonitor
 The computers will then also run a program to display the broadcasted information onto the monitors connected to the computer.
 There are 2 sets of 3x3 monitors connected to each bank which will only be to show the data, not take user input.

-## BankDataControl
+## BoilerBankDataControl
 A third program will also be running on the computers to give the users the ability to control the motors and RSCs as well as generate set points for Liquid Blaze Burner tanks.
 This will only be accessed through the computer itself since user input is not the easiest to manage on the monitors.

 These programs will be generated as individual classes with inputs to hook them to the necessary data that they need.
- - BankData needs the names of the devices being monitored and controlled.
+ - BoilerBankData needs the names of the devices being monitored and controlled.
- - BankDataMonitor needs to know which bank to connect to and gather data.
+ - BoilerBankDataMonitor needs to know which bank to connect to and gather data.
- - BankDataControl needs to know which bank to connect to for data gathering and setting.
+ - BoilerBankDataControl needs to know which bank to connect to for data gathering and setting.